 Marijuana May Block Pregnancy by Delaying Implantation

-The increased prevalence and legalization of marijuana has made its effects appear innocuous.
-However, its use during sentinel moments of fetal and newborn development may be anything but innocuous.
-In fact, marijuana may block pregnancy by delaying implantation.
+The increased legalization of marijuana in the United States has made its effects appear innocuous.
+However, its use during sentinel moments of fetal and newborn development may be anything but—in fact, marijuana may block pregnancy by delaying implantation.